Abhiyum Anuvum movie review: This Tovino Thomas-Pia Bajpai film only scratches the surface of a complex story

 Pia and Tovino quite sell the romance part — the chemistry is evident.
 But I have issues about the way Anu has been written.
 Anu is the right amount of quirky and that too in the right areas — she is socially responsible, runs an organic farm with a resolute sense of ‘rightness’.
 It is as if BR Vijayalakshmi wanted to have a carefree young woman who has vices but didn’t want the audience to be too shocked.
 We neatly glide over things like DUI, to focus more on Anu, the social worker.
 She seems unnaturally clear about what she wants.
 It is a bit tough to decide that her judgement was never clouded with doubt considering the nature of the problem that arises.

-Revathy (Suhasini) and her husband (Prabhu) get their ‘Ganapathy uncle-Bhavani aunty equation here, except that Mani Ratnam’s subtlety made it more poignant.
+Revathy (Suhasini) and her husband (Prabhu) get their ‘Ganapathy uncle-Bhavani aunty’ equation here, except that Mani Ratnam’s subtlety made it more poignant.
 In Abhiyum Anuvum, they just seem to be giving lessons to a younger couple.
 Revathy speaks quite a bit about the stigma of being infertile and the ignominy the society subjects her to.
 But she metes out a dose of a similar medicine to Abhi’s mother on motherhood.
 It is not necessary to physically give birth to become a mother and also, it is okay if you don’t want to become one as well.
 For the film that makes so many progressive points, its stance on abortion is a bit hard to understand.

 The main failing of Abhiyum Anuvum is that for a story that operates between the populist right and wrong choices, it tries to put a tag on too many things.
 I would have been happier to walk out thinking about how convoluted our decisions are when it comes to love and parenthood rather than get that end card that whitewashes the entire film.